Local group launching campaign to relight the Tower Bridge with LEDs

 Sandy Smoley, the indomitable doyenne of all things Sacramento, is at it again.
 The former County Supervisor, Health and Welfare Secretary under Governor Pete Wilson, and current “Queen of Midtown” (for the coveted who’s-who soirees she holds on her porch) is on a crusade to “Repower the Tower” by relighting the Tower Bridge in brighter, more energy-efficient and endlessly programmable LED lights.

-The idea came to the 80 year-old Smoley, who resembles a fairy godmother with her splashy outfits and outgoing persona (easy to imagine her keeping a wand in her handbag), while she was dining on the bridge during last year’s Farm-to-Fork Gala Dinner Sept.
-25. She thought the bridge looked “tired,” she says.
+The idea came to the 80 year-old Smoley, who resembles a fairy godmother with her splashy outfits and outgoing persona (easy to imagine her keeping a wand in her handbag), while she was dining on the bridge during the 2015 Farm-to-Fork Gala Dinner.
+She thought the bridge looked “tired,” she says.
 So she put together a small, informal action committee, enlisted the help of Un/common (formerly the Glass Agency) and set about raising the $900,000 in private funds it will take to retrofit the bridge’s current lighting system with a programmable LED system fit for the city’s signature monument.

 “It’s a cool, artistic, iconic thing we can do for Sacramento,” says Daniel Ramos, Vice President of Ramco Enterprises, Inc. in West Sacramento, who volunteered to help right then and there at the dinner on the bridge.
 “It’s the next wow factor, after the arena.”